At cautious Toyota, low risk rules even as profit booms

-TOKYO (Reuters) - Toyota Motor Corp (7203.T) refuses to be tempted away from its low-risk growth strategy, even as the world’s bestselling carmaker met its mid-term profit goals in the year ended March, and foresees even higher earnings this fiscal year.
+TOKYO (Reuters) - Toyota Motor Corp (7203.T) refuses to be tempted away from its low-risk growth strategy, even as the world’s bestselling carmaker is likely to show that it met its mid-term profit goals in the year ended March, aided by the weaker yen.

+Toyota is expected to post on Wednesday an annual operating profit of 1.26 trillion yen ($12.69 billion) according to Thomson Reuters StarMine’s SmartEstimates, with an operating margin of about 5.6 percent.
+SmartEstimates place emphasis on timely forecasts by top-rated analysts.

-The company has exceeded the target President Akio Toyoda set two years ago: to make 1 trillion yen in annual operating profit, and do so with a 5 percent margin.
-Its manufacturing arm in Japan also made a profit for the first time in five years, a symbolic triumph for a titan of Japanese industry.
+That would mean the company has achieved the target President Akio Toyoda set two years ago: to make 1 trillion yen in annual operating profit, and do so with a 5 percent margin.
+Its Japanese manufacturing arm is also likely to post a profit for the first time in five years.

-This year, the company will concentrate on sharpening productivity in order to become more competitive, Toyoda said.

-Mindful of lessons learned from huge losses run up in 2008 after a period of boom and rapid expansion, it sees high profits as no reason to launch into a building program - even as some rivals do exactly that.
+For Toyoda, mindful of lessons learned from huge losses run up in 2008 after a period of boom and rapid expansion, high profits are no reason to launch into a building program - even as some rivals do exactly that.

-“The wind that was blowing against us is calming down, and we can hear some saying that it is the time for us to take the offensive.
-But I think we are just standing at the startline of sustainable growth”, the 57-year-old grandson of the founder of Toyota’s automotive business told reporters on Wednesday.

-Toyota expects to make operating profit of 1.8 trillion yen ($18.17 billion) in the fiscal year that ends March 2014, which would be below its peak of 2.3 trillion yen in the year ended March 2008
+“I became painfully aware that the most important thing is to keep growing at a sustainable pace.
+Expanding vehicle volume does not equate with growth, because fixed costs also increase,” the 57-year-old grandson of the founder of Toyota’s automotive business said in March.
+“I want this year to think about what competitiveness really means for Toyota.”

 Since Toyoda took helm in 2009, when profit margins were thin, the automaker has focused on cutting costs and improving profitability.